incubyte/genbi-data-engine/README.md

 - Export functionality for query results and visualizations
 - Saved connections, queries, and visualizations management
 - Ability to save visualizations with query results for quick access without re-running queries
+- Refresh functionality to update saved visualizations with current data
 - Responsive design for both desktop and mobile use

 ## Installation